chillymattster/ESPHome-M5StampS3/README.md

 <br/>
 <br/>

-**That's it, you now have the foundation to continue adding functionality and extending your configuration.**
+**That's it, you now have the foundation to continue adding functionality and extending your configuration.**<br/>
 **Have fun with your M5StampS3 and ESPHome** :smile: